 This morning I noticed that the clock in Windows 10’s taskbar was showing incorrect time.
-At first, I thought the incorrect time is because of changed time zone but later on found that the time zone settings were also perfect.
+At first, I thought the wrong time is because of the changed time zone, but later on, I found that the time zone settings were also perfect.

 Method 1 of 5